 “The owner of any dog that bites any person while such person is on or in a public place, or lawfully on or in a private place, including the property of the owner of the dog, is liable for damages suffered by persons bitten, regardless of the former viciousness of the dog or the owners’ knowledge of such viciousness.”

-What this means is simple: If you or your child has been bitten by someone else’s dog, you are entitled to seek just compensation.
+Simply put, this means: If you or your child has been bitten by someone else’s dog, you are entitled to seek just compensation.
 You do not need to prove that the owner was at fault for allowing the attack to occur.
-And generally, the owner can only dispute your claim if:
+Generally, the owner can only dispute your claim if:

 - you were trespassing at the time of the attack;